bjeanes/go-lifx/CONTRIBUTING.md

 1. Annotate pull requests with their WIP status.
 A label or title prefix is fine.
    WIP pull requests are unstable and can be rebased.
-Non-WIP pull requests are append-only and generally safe to merge, posisbly with the author's coordination.
+Non-WIP pull requests are append-only and generally safe to merge, possibly with the author's coordination.
 1. Give [good feedback][good-feedback] in code reviews (and in general).
 That is, it should be: